benjiec/calibrate/README.md

 **Features**

- * Given x and y, produces calibration curve and finds dynamic range and limits of linearity
+ * Given x and y, creates calibration curve and finds linear portion and limits of linearity
- * Given y for an unknown analyte, interpolates to find x for the analyte
+ * Given y of an unknown, interpolates to find x
  * Computes interpolation error